lanl-ansi/PowerModels.jl/docs/src/utilities.md

 5. `upper_bound_constraint` is a boolean option that can be used to add an additional constraint to reduce the search space of each of the bound-tightening solves.
 This option cannot be set to true without specifying an upper bound.
 6. `rel_gap_tol` is a tolerance that is used to terminate the algorithm when the objective value of the relaxation is close to the upper bound specified using the `upper_bound` keyword.
 7. `min_bound_width`, as the name suggests is the variable domain, beyond which point, bound-tightening is not performed for that variable.
-8. The bound-tightening algorithm terminates if the improvement in the average or maximum bound improvement, specified using either the `termination = :avg` or the `termination =:max` option, is less than `improvement_tol`.
+8. The bound-tightening algorithm terminates if the improvement in the average or maximum bound improvement, specified using either the `termination = :avg` or the `termination = :max` option, is less than `improvement_tol`.
 9. Finally, `precision` is used to round the tightened bounds to that many decimal digits.